Yevgeny Krasnoyarov: Detention

-Since his conviction, Krasnoyarov was transferred to the Snezhinka Colony in Elban, Khabarovsk Krai.
+After his conviction, Krasnoyarov was transferred to the Snezhinka Colony in Elban, Khabarovsk Krai.
 In 2019, a documentary crew who went to film an interview with another prisoner learned that Krasnoyarov, who refused to communicate with reporters and cussed them out, was considered so dangerous that he was the only prisoner in the colony whose handcuffs are not removed by prison staff when he's outside the cell.

 In December 2022, reporters for Gazeta Vechorka claimed that representatives of the Wagner Group had recently visited the Snezhinka Colony and reportedly showed interest in recruiting Krasnoyarov to fight in the ongoing conflict between Russia and Ukraine.
 As of March 2023, this claim remains unverified.